idealo/imagededup/mkdocs/docs/evaluation/evaluation.md

                duplicate filenames as value.

 * **metric**:  Name of metric to be evaluated and returned.
-Accepted values are: 'map', 'ndcg', 'jaccard', 'classification', 'all' where 'all' returns every metric. 'map', 'ndcg' and 'jaccard' return a single number denoting the corresponding information retrieval metric.
+Accepted values are: 'map', 'ndcg', 'jaccard', 'classification', 'all'(returns every metric).

 ##### Returns
-* **dictionary**: A dictionary with metric name as key and corresponding calculated metric as the value.
+* **dictionary**: A dictionary with metric name as key and corresponding calculated metric as the value. 'map', 'ndcg' and 'jaccard' return a single number denoting the corresponding information retrieval metric.
             'classification' metrics include 'precision', 'recall' and 'f1-score' which are returned in the form of individual entries in the returned dictionary.
 The value for each of the classification metric is a numpy array with first entry as the score for non-duplicate file pairs(class-0) and second